Anarion-zuo/CMU-BusTub/README.md

 # CMU 15-445/645 Introduction to Database System (Fall 2020)

-This repo contains a fork on the programming project of the intro-database course of CMU.
+This repo is a fork on the programming project of the intro-database course of CMU.
 The project is given as an implementation of `BusTub`.
 I may be still working on this repo, therefore this may not be complete.
 Nevertheless, you must stick to your collab policy and should not dishonor yourself with this repo.

 Branch `skeleton` stores the original version forked from the BusTub repo on the date around 2020.10.14.